robin900/pgsheets/README.rst

 pgsheets : Manipulate Google Sheets Using Python
 ================================================

-pgsheets is a Python3 library for interacting with Google Sheets.
+pgsheets is a Python library for interacting with Google Sheets.
 It makes use of `Pandas <http://pandas.pydata.org/>`__ DataFrames, 2-dimensional structures perfectly suited for data analysis and representing a spreadsheet.

 This library can be integrated easily with your existing data to present dashboards, update documents, or provide quick data analysis.

+The library has been tested in Python 3.4 and Python 2.7.
+Python 2/3 compatibility is achieved using the `six` module from PyPI.

 Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~